IR35 Changes and Off-Payroll Rules applicable from April 2021

 - There shall be no more than 50 employees working in the client’s entity

-Keeping in mind the possibility of using subsidiaries by medium and large-scale organisations to engage services through personal service companies, there are specific regulations enacted.
+Keeping in mind the possibility of using subsidiaries by medium and large-scale organizations to engage services through personal service companies, there are specific regulations enacted.
 Thus, the parent company’s aggregated turnover or balance sheet total may be considered if required.

 Obligations of the Deemed Employer as per Revised Rules under IR35